python-ffmpegio/python-ffmpegio-plugin-downloader/README.rst

 .. |github-status| image:: https://img.shields.io/github/workflow/status/python-ffmpegio/python-ffmpegio-plugin-downloader/Run%20Tests
   :alt: GitHub Workflow Status

+..

+  This plugin has been merged to the main `ffmpegio` package since `v0.11.0`.

 `Python ffmpegio <https://python-ffmpegio.github.io/python-ffmpegio/>`__ package aims to bring the full capability of `FFmpeg <https://ffmpeg.org>`__ to read, write, and manipulate multimedia data to Python.
 FFmpeg is an open-source cross-platform multimedia framework, which can handle